eprouveze/buddypress-group-clone/group-clone-for-buddypress/README.md

-# BuddyPress Group Clone
+# Group Clone for BuddyPress

-BuddyPress Group Clone is a WordPress plugin that extends BuddyPress functionality by adding the ability to clone groups.
+Group Clone for BuddyPress is a WordPress plugin that extends BuddyPress functionality by adding the ability to clone groups.
 This plugin adds a clone button in both the WordPress admin interface and the BuddyPress group management area.

 ## Features